cguccione/MostDetrimentalNodeFinder/README.md

   --help     Show this message and exit.

 Commands:
-  sif  Run the most detrimental node finder on an SIF file, fname
+  sif  Run the most detrimental node finder on an SIF file
 ```

 ## Executing tests